Yogi of Sound Professor Surinder Singh

 A continual programme of concerts and teaching activities takes Yogi Prof. Surinder Singh and his accompanying musicians to many parts of the world, including Europe, the USA, Canada and India.

 Most of these recordings are available to buy, either as CDs or as downloads from iTunes or Amazon.
 Please click on the links to purchase or find out more about them.

 Mere Mun, 2001.
 A box set of eight discs featuring Yogi Prof. Surinder Singh’s own compositions in 59 raags from the Sikh scripture, the Siri Guru Granth Sahib.
 He and his accompanying musicians play the raags using traditional stringed instruments still rarely seen outside India.
 Mere Mun contains a 200-page booklet detailing the texts and musical structures of the individual raags, as well as the specific moods conjured by each.
 Mere Mun provides a rare and invaluable resource for students and music lovers worldwide.
-It may be purchased here (scroll down to the bottom of that page).
+It may be purchased at the Sikh Saaj website (scroll down to the bottom of that page).

 Anhad – Beyond Sound, 2005

 Partaal – Rhythms of Life, 2008

 Mantr – The Spiritual Solution, 2013